keller-mark/blog/2025-09-29-thoughts-on-ai.md

 What impacts will this have on the open-source ecosystem?

-#### LLMs are bad at performance optimization

-- LLMs are good at producing language that follows patterns, such as code.
-It really knows very little about the context of the code to be able to optimize it, such as which variables may store very large arrays, or which functions will take a long time to compute.
-Their training is optimized to produce the next tokens that are probable; there is nothing in the training process that would optimize for next-tokens that have good performance (besides maybe basic patterns or lack thereof in the training data, such as lack of many nested for loops).
-- The LLM may be able to help optimize or analyze the big-O notation of a block of code, but only if you asked it to do so.
-It probably will not recognize "hot" code paths on its own without more context/prompting.
-There is some [evidence](https://doi.org/10.48550/arXiv.2511.04427) for this.

 ## Do you like seeing AI in your vision of the future?